The Queen Bee – Ruler or Servant?

 This queen pheromone activity is very important.
 Abeekeeper can not simply drop a new queen in a queen-less colony.

 She will smell different than all the other occupants.
 Workers of the colony view her as a threat and usually kill her.

 Bee suppliers place a new queen in a special cage (queen cage) that is placed inside the hive.
 This queen cage gives colony members a chance to get to know her.

 Hive workers will feed her through the wire and after a period of time (usually 3 – 7 days), she is accepted as the new queen.

 I also like to mark my queens, this makes finding and replacing a queen easier.
 Being able to find your queen is a good skill to perfect.

-I have been studying honey bees for over 10 years and still feel that I know so little.
+I have been studying honey bees for many years and still feel that I know so little.
 If you are considering beekeeping, I have a tip.

 Check out my online beekeeping class.
 It contains hours of video with practical beekeeping information.